-As the world continues to navigate through COVID, parents are looking for more productive ways to handle everyday life.
+As the world continues to navigate through COVID, midlife parents are looking for more productive ways to handle everyday life.
 There’s no road map or master class that gives us instructions or guides us on this leg of our journey because it’s an unprecedented time that requires us to determine the best path for ourselves and our families.
 However, no matter how difficult life may seem, every day we must recognize that each experience is there for us to teach our children and have them learn and be strengthened by our actions and reactions to what is going on around us.

 Every minute, they are learning from us, from the mundane to the more serious, and this stays with them throughout their growing years.
 As parents, we are ultimately their role models, their teachers -the ones they carefully watch, observe, listen to – in our interactions with them, and others.
 Our communication is less about what we say and more about our actions, our expression and gesticulation, even our outward energy.
-In every instance, we must remember the importance of being responsive, not reactive, and to think clearly with a level head and make rational decisions.
+In every instance, we must remember the importance of being responsive, not reactive, and to think clearly with a level head and making rational decisions.

 I credit the power of presence that allows me to make this realization on the spot, adjust accordingly, and continue setting an example through my actions from my highest self.
 However, being in the moment, the here and now takes practice.
 It requires you to be aware of what you’re thinking, how your body is reacting to what’s going on around you, and the ability to manage your emotions.
 It’s important to be aware that what you do is sometimes more important than what you say.